volpeffervescente/IOT-course-individual-assignment/README.md

 arduinoFFT: compatible FFT library.
 ESP-DSP: Optimized FFT library leveraging the ESP32's hardware acceleration (included, not used by default).

-***Synchronization***: Uses semaphores and task notifications to manage access to shared resources (vReal buffer) and coordinate between sampling and processing.
+***Synchronization and Parallelism***:
+Instead of traditional semaphores, this project implements **double-buffering** to safely share data between tasks.
+Two alternating buffers (`bufferA` and `bufferB`) are used to decouple data acquisition from FFT processing:
+- While `SamplingTask` fills one buffer with fresh data,
+- `ProcessingTask` concurrently processes the other buffer.
+- The roles are swapped after each cycle using a boolean flag, ensuring safe and efficient parallel execution.

 Signal Change Detection (Experimental)
-An optional statistical method based on mean and standard deviation is included to detect abrupt changes in the signal and trigger an FFT recomputation.
+A statistical trigger based on mean and standard deviation is optionally available to detect abrupt changes in the input signal and initiate FFT recomputation.
+However, it comes with limitations:
-However, this approach has several drawbacks:
-It may miss gradual signal changes.
+- It may not detect gradual variations.
-It introduces computation overhead and delay.
+- Adds computation overhead and latency.
-It may cause desynchronization between consecutive sample batches.
+- Can cause misalignment between batches.

-For these reasons, it is disabled by default, and other strategies like interrupts, thresholds, or external triggers are recommended.
+This mechanism is disabled by default in favor of simpler and more robust alternatives, such as interrupts or threshold-based detection.

 ### Aggregate Function Computation